Updated May 1, 2020

 - Expedite any pending or new enrollment applications.

-- CMS fact sheet discusses the Medicare enrollment flexibilities in place during the public health crisis
+- CMS fact sheet (PDF) discusses the Medicare enrollment flexibilities in place during the public health crisis

-Medicare recommends postponing adult elective surgeries and non-essential procedures
+Medicare recommendation about elective surgeries and non-essential procedures

-CMS issued guidance on postponing non-essential adult elective surgery and medical and surgical procedures to conserve critical resources, such as ventilators and Personal Protective Equipment (PPE), and to minimize the spread of COVID-19 to patients and physicians.
+CMS previously issued guidance on postponing non-essential adult elective surgery and medical and surgical procedures to conserve critical resources, such as ventilators and personal protective equipment (PPE), and to minimize the spread of COVID-19 to patients and physicians.

 CMS relieves regulatory burdens